 The stage party will enter 10 minutes prior to the entry of graduates.
 As graduates enter all guests will stand and remain standing until the singing of the National Anthem and the recessional of the color guards.

-The order of the procession: color guards, faculty marshal, faculty and candidates.
+The order of the procession: faculty marshal, faculty and candidates.

 Faculty: Faculty should report to the Arnold Farber Building at 9:30 a.m. on the day of Commencement to prepare for the processional.
 Faculty will form two lines during the processional.
 Faculty will be seated near the stage after the graduates have all entered their seating area.
-The Neosho High School Color Guards will lead the professional.
 All graduates, faculty, and guests are to remain standing during the recessional of the color guards and the singing of the National Anthem.

 Graduates will line up in one line by degree or program.
 Once in line, please remain in line with your degree to avoid gaps in the procession and equal seating.
 Candidates will be seated with other students in their degree, on the main floor of the Gymnasium.